ShepherdJerred-homework/seminar-presentation/PITCHME.md

 * All major operating systems
 * All major windowing systems

-^
+Note:

-OpenGL is callable from most programming languages OpenGL works one every major operating system, and with every major windowing system
+* OpenGL is callable from most programming languages
+* OpenGL works one every major operating system, and with every major windowing system

 ---